grace-qian/Data_Journalism_Final_Project/README.md

 <h2>Data Analysis 1</h2>
 <h4>Which creative occupations have the most gender diversity and which have the least gender diversity in LA county? </h4>
 <p>
-  1. First, I highlighted the entire range of my data, including the headers ("Description," "Males", "Females."), from "Occupations_Gender" tab in the LA dataset.
-I copied these values into a new spreadsheet.
+  1. First, I highlighted the entire range of my data - including the headers ("Description," "Males", "Females.") - from the "Occupations_Gender" tab in the LA dataset.
+I copied these values into a new spreadsheet called "Data Analysis 1".
 </p>
 <p>2.
 I calculated the gender diversity ratio for each occupation by dividing the number of females by the total number of workers (males + females).
 I added this calculation as a new column in my original data.
 There is one occupation "Radio Operators" which is NULL because there is not an exact number for the number of females (<10) so I will delete this row for the sake of convenience.
 </p>